UW-CSSS-564/assignment-2017-3-public/README.md

     ## 13  Madison     5      1
     ## 14  Madison     6      1

-Expand the dataset to have one observation per occurence.
+Expand the dataset to have one observation per occurrence.
 This data will be easier to work with given the Stan models seen thus far.
-However, it would be more effeicient to work with the original data (though the model may seem more confusing).
-The following code creates on observation per block, per author, with a single variable indicating the
-occurences:
+However, it would be more efficient to work with the original data (though the model may seem more confusing).
+The following code creates on observation per block, per author, with a single variable indicating the occurrences:

     may_long <- may %>%
       mutate(occur = map2(count, number, rep)) %>%